 Do I qualify for free tax preparation through VITA?

 You may qualify if you made $59,000 or less in the prior year.
 Upon calling for an appointment, additional information will be needed to determine if you are eligible.

 If you or your spouse is at least 25 years of age, you should file (even if your income is very low) because you may be eligible for the Earned Income Tax Credit (EITC).
 EITC is a tax credit for certain people who work and have low wages.
 A tax credit usually means more money in your pocket.
 If you had taxes withheld from your income, you may want to file even if you are not required to do so.

 What documents do I need to prove my health insurance?

 Beginning in 2019, you are no longer required to prove health insurance on your tax return, and there are no penalties for not having coverage.

 How fast will I get my refund?

-You can generally expect the IRS to issue your refund in less than 21 calendar days after your tax return has been received.
-However, due to COVID-19 and staffing shortages, the IRS may take longer than expected when processing your taxes., Direct deposit is quick, easy, secure, and the best way to receive your refund.
+You can generally expect the IRS to issue your refund in less than 21 calendar days after receiving your tax return.
+However, due to COVID-19 and staffing shortages, the IRS may take longer than expected when processing your taxes.
+Direct deposit is quick, easy, secure, and the best way to receive your refund.
 If you choose to receive your refund via check, your return will have to go through USPS, and additional delays may occur.
 Get up-to-date refund information using Where's My Refund?